BrighterCommand/Brighter/docs/adr/0022-reactor-and-nonblocking-io.md

 To avoid duplicated code we will use the same code IAmAMessageConsumer implementations can use the [Flag Argument Hack](https://learn.microsoft.com/en-us/archive/msdn-magazine/2015/july/async-programming-brownfield-async-development) to share code where useful.

 We will need to make changes to the Proactor to use async code within the pump, and to use the non-blocking I/O where possible.
+To do this we need to add an async version of the IAmAChannel interface, IAmAChannelAsync.
+This also means that we need to implement a ChannelAsync which derives from that.

+As a result we need to move methods down onto a Proactor and Reactor version of the MessagePump (renamed from Blocking and NonBlocking), that depend on Channel, as we will have a different Channel for the Proactor and Reactor models.

 ## Consequences